“Some say he did the impossible!”

 In many states, a spouse may acquire title to his or her ex-spouse’s property upon the filing of a divorce or dissolution action.
 An individual may become legally liable for debts on these property interests, which the ex-spouse was required to settle.
 These are dischargeable unless the obligation is in the nature of support.
 Obligations owed to a spouse or former spouse for alimony, maintenance or support are not dischargeable if certain criteria are met: 1) the debt was incurred in connection with a separation agreement, divorce decree, or other order of a court, 2) the debt must be “actually in the nature of alimony, maintenance, or support, and 3) the debt must not have been assigned to another entity other than certain governmental agencies.

 However, certain “alimony” may be dischargeable in Alabama, depending on whether the alimony is considered “alimony in gross” or “periodic alimony.”
 Let our Birmingham legal team at Parkman White, LLP review your divorce decree to determine what obligations may be dischargeable in bankruptcy.
 If you are not yet divorced, but are considering a divorce as well as bankruptcy, call us to advise you through the process so we can help protect your rights and your assets.
-Contact us today at 205-502-2000.
+Contact us today at 205-502-2000 to help you.